Red Tides and Domoic Acid Toxicity

 Although most of the patients we treat for domoic acid toxicity are California sea lions, other marine mammals are susceptible to its effects as well.
 Domoic acid has been reported in a number of other seal and sea lion species, as well as cetaceans such as blue and humpback whales.
 In 2014, researchers at the Center were the first to detect domoic acid in Guadalupe fur seals, a threatened species.

-Domoic acid can also affect humans who eat contaminated shellfish, causing a life-threatening condition known as amnesiac shellfish poisoning.
-Because sea lions are often the first to be affected by a toxic algal bloom, we alert the public health department when we see an outbreak, which helps them to better target their surveillance to protect human health.
+Domoic acid can also affect humans who eat contaminated crab, shellfish and fish, causing a life-threatening condition known as amnesiac shellfish poisoning.
+Because sea lions are often the first to be affected by a toxic algal bloom, the Center provides data to the public health department when domoic acid poisonings are detected.
+This helps public health officials determine whether seafood warnings should be issued and allows scientists to better understand local ecosystem health.

 Through testing and closing dangerous fisheries, we’ve gotten better at preventing humans from getting sick from domoic acid, but these efforts don’t work for marine mammals.
 And there’s still a lot we don’t know about what causes massive algal blooms like the ones we’ve seen in recent years—or even why the Pseudo-nitzschia algae produces the toxin.